Uploading a Release See all 21 articles

 Go to article

-To provide permission, the artist needs to contact us directly via one of two options:
+To verify an artist name and provide permission to use it, the artist needs to contact us directly and verify the artist name via one of these two options:

-1. If the artist uses X, they can send a Direct Message ("DM") to @distrokid to validate.
+• If the artist uses X, they can send a Direct Message ("DM") to @distrokid to verify.
 In the DM, please mention the UPC (or album title).
-Something like "Verifying the artist for UPC ".
+Something like "Verifying the artist for UPC."
 Note that a brand-new X account won't work for verification purposes.
-Or...

-Note: If the artist is different from the legal name on the ID, please also provide a link to a website where we can associate the legal name to the artist.
+If the artist name is different than the legal name on the ID, please also provide a link to a website where we can associate the legal name on the ID to the artist name.

 Go to article

-If you are uploading your music from an iOS device, you will need to make sure you select your files from the iOS file browser, or else you may have issues uploading your album cover or audio files, such as seeing an error message saying that "The file you uploaded is zero bytes."
+If you are uploading your music from an iOS device, you will need to make sure you select your files from the iOS file browser.
+If you do not, you may have issues uploading your album cover or audio files, leading to the error message stating "The file you uploaded is zero bytes."

-Starting from the DistroKid dashboard, select "Menu", and then select "Upload" to get to the upload form.
+Starting from the DistroKid dashboard, select "Upload", and then select "Upload Music" to get to the upload form.

-Once you are on the upload form, fill out information as necessary.
-When you get to the section where you upload artwork, tap on the box where it says "Choose new image".
-From here you will be given the option to select a photo from your photo library, take a photo, or browse your iOS device's file browser.
-At this time, in order to upload your artwork from an iOS device you will need to select your artwork file from your device's file browser.
-Tap on "Browse".
+When you get to the "Album cover" section of the upload form, tap on the box where it says "Select an image."
+You will be given the option to select a photo from your photo library, take a photo, or browse your iOS device's file browser.
+You will need to select your artwork file from your device's file browser – tap on "Choose File."

-Once you have selected browse, you will be presented with your device's embedded Files app file browser.
-You can now navigate to where you have stored your files for upload.
-For this example, I have stored my audio file and album artwork in the "Downloads" folder on my iPhone.
+Once you have selected "Choose File," you will be presented with your device's native file browser.
+You can now navigate to where you have stored your files for the upload.

-Once you have selected your audio file, you should be good to go!
+Once you have selected your audio file this way, you should be good to go!
 If you are experiencing issues, make sure you are storing your files locally on your iOS device instead of in iCloud.
 The DistroKid upload form does not support cloud uploading at this time, so you will need to upload files directly from your iOS device.

 Go to article